BillySap12/Tool-Gatherer/README.md

 Tool gatherer is a basic tool scripted by **BillySap12** using Python Tkinter.
 The user has a list of 3 categories, which all of them contain 3 tools in total.
 The first category is **OSINT**, the second category is **DDoS** and the third category is **Phishing.**

+This tool I made in 2023 was my first ever real project.
+Thank you for your support throughout these years.
+This tool is no longer maintained and will not receive updates or changes.

 # Installation

 The installation is simple.